OpsPAI/aid/README.md

 ## Data

+Please download the data from https://doi.org/10.5281/zenodo.5638238.

-The `data` directory contains a small portion of the preprocessed traces used in our paper.
+The file contains a small portion of the preprocessed traces used in our paper.
 The traces are sanitized subsets of the first-party microservice invocations in one of Huawei Cloud's geographical regions on April 11, 2021.
 The service names are desensitized.

 ## Usage